isomerpages/moe-dazhongpri/_information-for-parents/Support Services/Group Personal Accident Insurance for Students.md

 <h3>Group Personal Accident Insurance for Students</h3>
 <p><strong>Student Group Personal Accident Insurance (GPA) 2025</strong>
 </p>
-<p>MOE has procured a Group Personal Accident Insurance (GPA) for our students
-for the period from 1 January 2021 to 31 December 2025.
-The contracted
-insurance service provider is NTUC Income.</p>
+<p>The Ministry of Education (MOE) has established a contract for GPA Insurance
+for Students.
+This contract is awarded to NTUC Income Insurance Co-operative Limited.</p>
 <p>We would like to inform that parents/ guardians are required to submit
 all student accident insurance claims electronically via the online portal at&nbsp;<a href="https://studentgpa.incomegroupins.com.sg/#/" rel="noopener noreferrer nofollow" target="_blank">https://studentgpa.incomegroupins.com.sg</a>.